Environmental Health and Safety

 • Hold personnel accountable for failure to comply with safe work practices, rules and regulations.

-Individual personnel are responsible for their personal safety and will:
+Individual faculty, staff, and students are responsible for their personal safety and will:

 • Follow prescribed safety rules and regulations.